Ila-bura/C-est-la-V/README.md

 ### Content
 The recipes were adapted from the following recipe books:
 -  Vegan on the go by J. Eckmeier and D. Lais
--  DEliciously Ella by E. Woodward
+-  Deliciously Ella by E. Woodward

 ## Images